-Some of the tasks of a traditional foods kitchen can sound daunting, but with the right routine and the right tools they just become second nature.
-Today I want to share those tools, that make these tasks flow smoothly, here in our home.
+Some of the tasks of a traditional foods kitchen can sound daunting, but with the right routine and the right tools, they become second nature.

-I like that they are made of glass, not plastic, and the wide mouth are so easy to clean.
+I appreciate that they are made of glass, not plastic, and the wide-mouth jars are so easy to clean.

-Oh and did I mention the interchangeable accessories?
-I have Mason Top fermenting lids and Ball Sip and Straw Lids that fit the wide mouth jars.
+They are multifunctional and accommodate many interchangeable accessories!
+I have Mason Top fermenting lids and Ball Sip and Straw Lids that fit the wide-mouth jars.
 The standard jars also fit directly into my blender base.

 2. Blender